 Once a Subpoena is Issued by the Court Clerk, It Must Be Personally Served on the Witness or Custodian.

-To be enforceable, a Subpoena must be personally handed to the person it is directed to.
+To be enforceable, a Subpoena must be personally handed to the person it is directed to in most situations.
 Defendants cannot serve the Subpoena themselves.
-There must be an Independent Person to Serve the Subpoena, and that person must be able to testify in court in case the Subpoena is not satisfied.
+There must be an independent person to serve the Subpoena.
+An independent person who serves the Subpoena must be able to testify in court in case the Subpoena regarding the service if needed.
+Licensed Process Servers are often used by attorneys for serving subpoena, and are usually the best choice for a self represented defendant.

 You can use a friend to serve a Subpoena.
 But is best to use the Sheriff’s Department Process Service service (unless you are serving the Sheriffs tehmselves).
 The second best option for serving a Subpoena is to hire a process server to get it done right.